CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP3A: 383 (0x17f) for GCN 1.2
 Syntax: V_RSQ_F16 VDST, SRC0
 Description: Approximate reciprocal square root from half floating point value SRC0 and store it to VDST.
 If SRC0 is negative value, store -NAN to VDST.
-This instruction doesn't handle denormalized values regardless FLOAT MODE register setup.
 Operation:
 ```
 VDST = APPROX_RSQRT(ASHALF(SRC0))